jetaggart/stream-encrypted-chat/README.md

 });
 ```

-The client we're accessing in the state is the one created in step `2.`.
+The client we're accessing in the state is the one created in [Step 2](#step-2-user-connects-to-stream).
 Calling
 `.channel` will create or join a unique channel based on the identities of the
 members.
 Only those two members will be allowed in.
 However, this is not enough
-to protect Stream or others from viewing those user's messages.
+to protect Stream or others from viewing those users' messages.

 ## Step 5.
 Lookup Virgil public keys
-In order to encrypt a message before sending it through a Stream channel, we
+In order to encrypt a message before sending it through a Stream channel, we need
-need to look up the receiver's public key:
+to look up the receiver's public key:

 ```javascript
 // frontend/src/StartChat.js
 const publicKeys = await this.state.virgil.eThree.lookupPublicKeys([this.state.identity, this.state.chatWith]);
 ```

-The `eThree` instance in our state is from step `3.`.
+The `eThree` instance in our state is from [Step 3](#step-3-user-connects-to-virgil).
 Assuming that the sender's
 identity is `will` and the receiver's identity is `sara`, this returns an object
 that looks like: